GUIDELINES ON HOW TO REPAIR DAMAGES TO THE INSULATED METAL PANEL

 I’ve recently seen how workers were handling insulated sandwich panels on the building site of a major American producer of hardware for computers.

 They started to take some insulated panels off a pile, by sliding them, one at a time.
 After the second or third panel had been carefully taken from the pile, a few screws appeared in the pile of insulated panels, right in between two panels, probably left there by a distracted worker.
 Sliding the insulated sandwich panel over those forgotten screws created a series of huge scratches on the metal surface.
 Of course, I immediately took a few pictures of the surface of the metal sandwich panel and called the supervisor to tell him what happened.
-After that, we made sure that those screws were removed from the pile of insulated sandwich panels; the supervisor and the chief architect asked me for solutions on how fixing those scratches.
+After that, we made sure that those screws were removed from the pile of insulated sandwich panels; the supervisor and the chief architect asked me for solutions on how to fix those scratches.

-So, I explained to them that those scratch did not affect the insulation of the metal sandwich panel, but they were damaging the paint and the outer part of the metal sheet.
+So, I explained to them that those scratches did not affect the insulation of the metal sandwich panel, but they were damaging the paint and the outer part of the metal sheet.
 I told them to fix those scratches to prevent the metal from rusting.
 Hereafter you can read a few hints on how to do that.

 Before performing any repair, it’s crucial to clean the old paint surface and let it dry properly.
 There are four main classes of damages that can affect the surface of an insulated sandwich panel: